forestgrape/coronavirus/virion_viability.md

 * __Hydrogen Peroxide__: Denatures Proteins, RNA.

+### Evaporation and Condensation
+Evaporation and condensation affect the concentration of chemical and biological substances.
+Which can result in [osmotic pressure](#osmotic-pressure) and concentration changes of [biochemicals](#biochemicals).

+### Osmotic Pressure
+Droplets of any size in the air or on surfaces are subject to evaporation and condensation.
+The induced concentration changes of salts and proteins yield osmotic forces.

+### PH Values
+[in work]
+pH value alters the state of biochemicals and the virions.
+These effects alter other decay mechanisms.

+### Temperature
+[**in work, to check/confirm and cite**]

+##### Temperature is the Kinetic Energy of Atom
+The temperature denotes the average kinetic energy of the atoms a substance consists of.
+Temperature changes have enabling effects on mechanisms i.e.enable a certain mechanism or modifying effects i.e. change the speed of a mechanism.

+#### Effects of Temperature
+1. Higher temperatures enable and increase the probability of reactions upon collision due to higher kinetic energies of the atoms.
+  => higher temperature increase the speed of nearly all decay mechanisms and for some decay mechanisms high temperatures are needed that they occur (with a relevant probability).
+2. Higher temperatures increase the number of collisions (faster movement).
+  => higher temperatures increase the speed of decay mechanisms requiring collisions e.g. [Biochemicals](#biochemicals)
+3. Temperature influences the rates of [evaporation and condensation](#evaporation-and-condensation) at air-liquid interfaces.
+  => Evaporation shrinks droplet and can increase the concentration of biochemicals or dry them out.
+Condensation growths droplets and reduce the concentration of biochemicals, which can induce [osmotic pressures](#osmotic-pressure).
+4. Large molecules oscillate more at higher temperatures.
+This increase the

 ## Decay by Building Blocks
 [**in work**]

+### Virion Building Blocks
 Coronavirus virions are composed of three classes of building blocks: RNA, Proteins and a lipid envelope.
 Each class of these building blocks is subject to decay.
 From the outside accessible is only the envelope and the spikes protein.

 ### RNA Decay
 #### RNA Self Decay
 RNA is not very stable and bases can mutate which yield unusable RNA Modifying Factor: Temperature -> at increasing temperature RNA decays faster
 #### RNA Decay by UV Light
 UV light can cause structural changes in the RNA Required Factor: UV Light